Generic name: fesoterodine (fes-oh-TER-oh-deen)

 Avoid drinking alcohol while you are taking fesoterodine.

-fesoterodine may cause some people to become dizzy, drowsy, or have blurred vision.
-Make sure you know how you react to fesoterodine before you drive, use machines, or do anything else that could be dangerous if you are dizzy, not alert, or not able to see well.
+Fesoterodine may cause some people to become dizzy, drowsy, or have blurred vision.
+Do not drive or do anything else that could be dangerous until you know how fesoterodine affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.